souramoo/NetworkGhost/README.md

 # Network Ghost

-Android MAC/Hostname Spoofing in Lollipop 5.1 (And probably older Androids too) (tested on Galaxy S4 w/ cyanogenmod 12.1)
+Android MAC/Hostname Spoofing in Lollipop 5.1 (And probably older Androids too) (tested on Galaxy S4 and HTC One M7/M9 w/ cyanogenmod 12.1)

 Change your mac address!
 Change your hostname!
 Fun for all the family! *

-\* May not actually be fun for ALL the family.
-Your dog probably doesn't care about this.
+\* May not actually be true.

 ![Screenshot](screenshots/screenshot.png)